ohteedee/movie-recommender-application/README.md

 # movie-recommender-application
-This application takes movies from user and recommends movies based on several models
+This application takes movies from users and recommends movies based on several models

+the us